wangbingjie/blast/docs/developer_guide/dev_task_runner.rst

 `<http://0.0.0.0:8000/admin/>`_ login and then go to `<http://0.0.0.0:8000/admin/django_celery_beat/periodictask/>`_ and you should see your task and its schedule.

-You can check if your task is running without error by going to the flower dashboard at `<http://0.0.0.0:8888>`_.
+You can check if your task is running without error by going to the Flower dashboard at `<http://0.0.0.0:8888>`_.